KooiInc/es-string-fiddler/README.md

 - `concat`: this native string method is mentioned because the `es-string-fiddler` module allows calling it as a [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
     For example ``[$S-string].concat`something ${toConcat}`; ``
-- `createRegExp`: create a regular expression from a multiline regular expression string,
 - `escHTML`: escapes html for displaying it as is in a browser (if a string contains html ofcourse),
 - `find({terms: Array | string | RegExp, caseSensitive: boolean (default: false))`: find anything within the string containing
    [terms].
 Returns `{searched4: [[terms] stringified], hits: [n results], result: {term: at: [indexes of fount positions in the string]}}`.